 How do hummingbirds fly so fast?

 Researchers think of motion capture.
-They painted non-toxic and an essential point.
-They painted on a ruby-throated hummingbird, a female, and painted dots on their wings.
-Then they got a 3D model by using a fluid dynamics model.
-As you said, it was a mystery, on average, at 70 but can go up to 200 flaps per second!
+They painted non-toxic and essential points.
+They painted on a ruby-throated hummingbird and a female and painted dots on their wings.
+Then, they got a 3D model by using a fluid dynamics model.
+As you said, it was an average mystery at 70, but it can go up to 200 flaps per second!
 It is astonishing!
 Only comparable with insects.
-So dragonflies, mosquitoes, and house flies can do this.
+So dragonflies, mosquitoes, and houseflies can do this.
 They can hover and then sharply move from one side to another, back and forth, and up and down.

-- There’s at least 30% more force for them when they generate the negative lift.
+• They generate at least 30% more force when they generate the negative lift.
 They filmed that bird using a 1,000 frames per second camera, which generated exciting footage.

 Physical structure

 Flying birds tend to have the same wing anatomy as the human arm.
 Their bones differ in proportion and flexibility depending on the bird’s size.
-Also, lifestyle like albatross and hummingbird has the same wing bones.
+Also, lifestyles like albatross and hummingbird have the same wing bones.
 But even if they were the same size, their wings would look very different.

-- Super-slow-motion studies of hummingbird flight show that their wings make little horizontal figure eights which generate about 75% of the lift on the downstroke and another 25% on the upstroke allowing the little guys to hover indefinitely.
+• Super-slow-motion studies of hummingbird flight show that their wings make little horizontal figure eights, generating about 75% of the lift on the downstroke and another 25% on the upstroke, allowing the little guys to hover indefinitely.

 In this way, hummingbirds fly more like insects than birds.
 It takes a lot of energy to keep your heart beating and wings flapping at such speed.
 For this, hummingbirds have another secret weapon: their metabolism.
 They do occasionally eat insects and nectar.

 Nectar is straight-up sugar; when an almond bird eats, its muscles can immediately burn.
-Whatever sugars it ingested, avoid the energy-draining process of first converting sugar into fat so that the sugar goes right from the blood into muscle tissue.
+Whatever sugars it ingests, avoid the energy-draining process of first converting sugar into fat so that it goes right from the blood into muscle tissue.
 As a result, hummingbirds can’t store fat.
 Instead, they burn sugar so fast.

 Why do hummingbirds fly so fast?